buildwithgrove/docs/docs/supported-methods/near.md

 # Near

 NEAR is a decentralized application platform designed to make apps usable on the web.
-The NEAR Supported Methods allow developers to engage with the NEAR network in a variety of ways including querying balances, executing transactions, and interacting with smart contracts.
+The NEAR supported methods allow developers to engage with the NEAR network in a variety of ways including querying balances, executing transactions, and interacting with smart contracts.

 | Methods | Description |
 | --- | --- |